 We have all seen the commercials where a consumer product with a certain name plays a song or helps with a homework question upon voice command.
 They have grown in popularity among consumers because they offer users lots of convenience.
 But these products are just the beginning of artificial intelligence (AI).

 In a webinar entitled, "What is the Self?," Grady Booch of the IBM Almaden Research Laboratory, offers a glimpse of where AI is headed.
-The webinar, part of the SERC Talks series, is sponsored by the Systems Engineering Research Center (SERC), a major research center of the School of Systems and Enterprises (SSE) at Stevens Institute of Technology.
+The webinar, part of the SERC Talks series, is sponsored by the Systems Engineering Research Center (SERC), a University-Affiliated Research Center (UARC) of the U.S. Department of Defense operated through the School of Systems and Enterprises (SSE) at Stevens Institute of Technology.

 As a user of several widely available request/response type, or cognitive assistance AI technologies, Booch appreciates the value they bring.
 “Those are powerful kinds of things, but they're not enough,” he says.

 “Embodiment is a requirement for true intelligence,” says Booch.
 He explains that embodied cognition AIs are physically in the world, have a sense of the world and can manipulate it.
 “They are systems that can reason and learn beyond just the response/reacting, and, this one is little bit controversial, we intend for them to have identity.”

 Imagine you are in a high-rise building looking for the elevator to get to an important meeting on the 21st floor.
 You ask the person closest to you where the elevator is located.
 They don't say anything, but simply nod in the direction where you can find the elevator.
 This form of communication without using words is subtle, and precisely what is being sought with future forms of artificial intelligence (AI), asserts Booch.